Skip to navigation Skip to content

 If in doubt, record all visa subclasses from the customer's arrival in Australia.

 Customers may have 2 current visas at the same time.
 Both visas should be recorded.
-If both are current, the system will use the most beneficial visa to assess their entitlement.
+The system will use the more substantive visa to assess their entitlement.

 Note: if the visa information is left blank or is incomplete, the residence status may be incorrectly assessed which will lead to an incorrect grant or rejection.

-• Identification Number: field is optional but should be recorded if known.
+• Identification Number/Visa Number is optional but should be recorded if known.
 The visa identification number is usually on the customer's entry documentation (e.g. passport).
-For help interpreting visas, see Chapter 9.1 of the Social Security Guide

-• Subclass Code: field is required to grant any customer not recorded as an Australian or New Zealand citizen.
-If keying this field, also key the Grant Date: field.
-The visa subclass is the 3 digit code on the customer's entry documentation
+• Subclass Code is required to grant any customer not recorded as an Australian or New Zealand citizen.
+The visa subclass is the 3-digit code on the customer’s entry documentation.
+If keying this also key the Grant Date

 • If the visa grant date is before 1 September 1994 and the customer was a permanent resident of Australia on that date, key subclass '111' (or '444' for a NZ citizen).
 Note: the codes prior to 1 September 1994 were alpha and numeric codes.
 They will continue to display and can be updated

-• Grant Date: field must be keyed if the Subclass Code: field or End Date: fields are recorded.
+• Grant Date must be keyed if the Subclass Code or End Date are recorded.
 This is the date the visa was granted or issued

-• End Date: field is optional.
+• End Date is optional.
 This is generally the date the visa has been ended, i.e. cancelled, ceased or deleted

-• Application Date: field is an optional field for Special Benefit, Low Income Health Care Card (LIC), Family Tax Benefit, Parental Leave Pay, and Dad and Partner Pay customers granted on provisional visas only.
+• Application Date is optional for Special Benefit, Low Income Health Care Card (LIC), Family Tax Benefit, Parental Leave Pay, and Dad and Partner Pay customers granted on provisional visas only.
 Key the date the customer applied for the visa.
-If this information is not automatically provided from the datalink with the Department of Home Affairs, it can only be obtained from the Department Home Affairs via written request
+If this information is not automatically provided through the Immigration Datalink, it can only be obtained from immigration via written request

-• AOS Indicator: field defaults to Yes if the visa sub class has a mandatory Assurance of Support (AoS) agreement attached to it.
+• AOS Indicator defaults to Yes if the visa sub class has a mandatory Assurance of Support (AoS) agreement attached to it.
 If the AoS visa subclass needs to be updated, it must be referred to the AoS team.
-The Resources page contains a link to the list of AOS contacts
+The Resources page contains a link to the list of AoS contacts

-• Start date: field must be keyed if the Visa qualifier code: field is recorded.
+• Start date must be keyed if the Visa qualifier code is recorded.
 This is the date the visa qualifier started

-• End date: field is optional.
+• End date is optional.
 This is used if visa qualifier condition has been ended

 6